Philadelphia born and raised…

 At hi5 Networks in 2009 I started out as a Games Community Moderator, was promoted to Community Organizer in 2010, and worked with some great third party developers as Developer Relations Manager in 2011.

-In 2012 I worked at Red Robot Labs as the community manager for their games and also created their customer support department.
+In 2012 I worked at Red Robot Labs as the community manager for their games and also created their customer support department from scratch.
+While there I started live streaming with the game’s community on Twitch and created a weekly live video call-in show for community members

 So far, I have: